serspammy/spammy-xfbsp-dotfiles/README.md

 6. go to **Current Session**
 7. for xfwm4 and xfce4-panel, set restart style to **never**
 8. go to **Application Autostart**
-9. add entries for bspwm, picom and xfce4-panel:
+9. add entries for bspwm, picom, xfsettingsd and xfce4-panel:
 ```
 Name: BSPWM
 Description: Binary Space Partitioning Window Manager